-Although our operations have traditionally been largely transacted in U.S. dollars or U.S. dollar linked currencies, recent world financial instability may cause additional foreign currency risks in the countries in which we operate.
-The decoupling of the Chinese Renminbi from the U.S. dollar has increased, and will continue to increase financial risk.
-With the acquisition of Cinch, the Company has additional exposure to foreign currency risks associated with the British Pound and Mexican Peso as the Company now has a larger labor force in Great Britain and Mexico.
+Although our operations have traditionally been largely transacted in U.S. dollars or U.S. dollar-linked currencies, recent world financial instability may cause additional foreign currency risks in the countries in which we operate.
+The decoupling of the Chinese Renminbi from the U.S. dollar has increased, and will continue to increase, financial risk, particularly with the acquisition of TRP.
+The Company also has exposure to foreign currency risks associated with the British Pound and Mexican Peso as the Company has manufacturing operations in Great Britain and Mexico.
 The 2012 Acquisitions increased our exposure in Great Britain, the Eurozone and Sweden.